srinathkr07/COVID-19-in-India/README.md

 **Who are you?**

-I am an enthusiastic developer and a data analyst who wanted to do contribute to the fight against COVID-19.
+I am an enthusiastic developer and a data analyst who wanted to do contribute to India's fight against COVID-19.

 **Is the project open sourced?**